You can use email tags (also known as merge tags) to display dynamic and personalized content in your emails and success messages.

 Available Merge Tags

-Below is a list of the available merge tags.
+Below is a partial list of the available merge tags.

 Blog Tags